Bkassh/compredict-demoapp/README.md

 Thank you for providing me the opportunity to work on the Task and I have gained a lot of knowledge that has ultimately helped me in delivering the Task.

-Git repository with which the Demo AKS Cluster is bootstrapped by Flux.
+This is the Git repository with which the Demo AKS Cluster is bootstrapped by Flux.
 It has the simple nginx app deployment manifest files stored in a structured directory format.

 Flux CD manages the deployment in the AKS cluster with changes made in the manifests available in the path "./app".